 ### Fixed-key children with `children()`

-For objects with known keys (not wildcard arrays), you may use `children()` to co-locate the child rules with the parent:
+When validating an object with known keys (not a wildcard array), you may use `children()` to keep child rules with their parent:

 ```